Expat Life in Kazakhstan - A Local's View

 Basically there are two main root causes of winter injuries in Almaty.
 It is either you doing something stupid, or somebody else doing something stupid.
 Of course there are low temperatures, shorter days, heavily polluted air, seasonal depression, and other unexpected pleasures, but let’s admit it – what doesn’t kill us, makes us stronger, or…injured.

-Our contributor Anvar Nizamov is a local of Kazakhstan’s capital Almaty and works as a Russian-English translator.
+Our contributor Anvar Nizamov is a local of Kazakhstan’s former capital Almaty and works as a Russian-English translator.

 If you are an InterNations member and would like to contribute an article, do not hesitate to contact us!